atom-retros/atomcms/README.md

 *To use the flash client, you must either provide your users with your own desktop application, or they must use a browser supporting flash, as no regular browser supports flash after the end of 2021.*

+### Create translations
+Atom CMS makes it super easy to create and implement translations and new languages.

+To add a new language is fairly straight forward.
+All you have to do is to copy the ``en.json`` inside the ``lang`` folder and name is your language country code eg. "se.json" for Swedish.

+Once you've your file prepared, you translate the "values" inside the JSON file.
+For example:

+``"Home": "Home",`` becomes ``"Home": "Hem",``

+To add your language to the language selector, all you have to do is to add it inside the ``website_languages`` database table.
+It will then automatically be appended to the select options.

+If you just want to add missing translations or update existing ones for a specific language, then all you have to do is to open the `.json` file that matches your language and update existing values or add new ones.

 ## Change theme
 To change the CMS theme, simply head to website_settings and change the value of the "theme" to the name you gave your new theme upon initialising it.